kykyev/kykyev.github.io/dev/_posts/2014-02-05-angularjs-simplest-app-example.markdown

 </html>
 ```

 First of all `angular.js` script runs.
-It setups global `angular` object and makes some pre-boottrap work like registering built-in modules and setting event handler on DOM ready event.
+It setups global `angular` object and makes some pre-bootstrap work like registering built-in modules and setting event handler on DOM ready event.

 ```javascript
 // registering built-in modules